-Textual documents today contain a lot of buried information which can be useful for decision making process but it is usually very difficult to retrieve this information from the text.
-Text mining techniques have been developed to help people to solve this problem.
 In the paper, there are two case studies showing advantages of utilization of selected methods for retrieving relevant information from text documents.
 Specifically, Naive Bayes and SVM-SMO algorithms provided very good results in adequate documents selection.
 Also hierarchical clustering method can be used as a supporting method for managerial decision making.
 Disadvantage of this approach is that some documents may stay hidden for manager so selection of the proper method is a very important issue.

-Study of spatial relationships and patterns is very often a significant part of preparatory phase of a project.
+Geographic information is today very important in decision making process because almost everything what happens is connected to some location.
 But only very basic information can be obtained just by looking at the maps.
-Usually, sophisticated spatial analyses like topological overlay, calculating areas, network analyses, etc. have to be done in order to obtain useful actionable knowledge so utilization of spatial DSS can significantly improve quality and speed of decision making process.
-Case study C shows a potential of utilization of geographic information for supporting decision making.
+Usually, sophisticated spatial analyses like spatial querying, topological overlay, network analyses, spatial statistics, and modelling, etc. have to be done in order to study spatial relationships and patterns and obtain useful actionable knowledge.
+Anyway, utilization of spatial DSS can significantly improve quality and speed of decision making process.
+Case studies C and D provide a very brief example of possible benefits of utilization of geographic information for supporting decision making.